globulion/clmb/doc/clmb-format.md

   * origins of distributed moments (optional)

 If the latter field is absent it means that origins=structure.
-The examplary  file can be found here.
-As you can see, the first field
+The examplary files can be found [here](https://github.com/globulion/clmb/tree/master/doc/examples).
-contains:
+As you can see, the first field contains:

   *`Zeroth-order property` (charges)
   *`First-order property` (dipoles)
   *`Second-order property` (quadrupoles)